devinlee14/FTDS-009-HCK-group-002/README.md

 ### Workflow
 The workflow is split into 3, separated by roles:
 #### Data Engineering
-- **Data Collection**: Raw data is stored in an AWS S3 bucket
+- **Data Collection**: Store raw data on AWS S3 bucket
-- **Data Cleaning**: An Apache Airflow DAG is set up to fetch and clean the data
+- **Data Cleaning**: Set up Apache Airflow DAG to fetch and clean the raw data
-- **Data Storage**: Cleaned data is stored back into an S3 bucket
+- **Data Storage**: Store the cleaned data back into the S3 bucket

 #### Data Science
-- **Model Development**: Using the cleaned data from the S3 bucket, a TensorFlow regression model is created to perform sentiment analysis
+- **Model Development**: Using the cleaned data from the S3 bucket, Create a TensorFlow regression model to perform sentiment analysis
-- **Model Optimization**: Tuning and optimization of the model for better accuracy
+- **Model Optimization**: Tune and optimise model

 #### Data Analysis
-- **Data Interpretation**: Analyze the results from the model to understand user sentiment
+- **Data Interpretation**: Analyse the results from the model to understand user sentiment
 - **Visualization**: Create visual representations of the analysis for easier interpretation and presentation
 - **Reporting**: Compile findings and insights into a comprehensive report

 ## Stack
-- **Docker**: To containerize and package all the process done for data pipeline to ensure reproducibility
+- **Docker**: To containerise and package all the process done for data pipeline to ensure reproducibility
 - **Apache Airflow**: For orchestrating and automating the data pipeline
 - **AWS S3**: For data storage and retrieval
 - **TensorFlow**: For building and training the sentiment analysis model
-- **Python**: Primary programming language used for data processing and analysis
+- **Python**: Primary programming language used for data processing, analysis and modeling

 ## Setup and Installation